pgeeh/first-to-react/src/pages/Alternatives/Alternatives.md

 > Ember.js is a productive, battle-tested JavaScript framework for building modern web applications.
 It includes everything you need to build rich UIs that work on any device.

-Ember is a much more complete framework than React, with many additional features, components, and services included.
+Ember is a more complete framework than React, with many additional features, components, and services included.

 __[Backbone.js](http://backbonejs.org/)__

 > Backbone.js gives structure to web applications by providing models with key-value binding and custom events, collections with a rich API of enumerable functions, views with declarative event handling, and connects it all to your existing API over a RESTful JSON interface.

-Backbone.js is another more complete MVC framework, similar to Ember and Angular.
+Backbone.js is another framework with additional features, similar to Ember and Angular.